Efficient Radiofrequency Sensing with Fluorescence Encoding: Results Discussion

 To evaluate the cutoff frequency as a function of laser power, we fit the observed response to the functional form:

 where $S(f)$ is the PSD, $A$ is the amplitude, $f$ is the test signal frequency, $f_c$ is the bandwidth, or cutoff frequency, $b$ is the power-law exponent controlling the roll-off steepness, and $c$ is a constant offset.
 This functional form is empirically chosen because it captures the evolution of the response curve with laser power, allowing us to extract the cutoff frequency.
-We note, however, that in the case $b = 1$, this is the expected PSD for a low-pass RC filter.
+In the case $b = 1$, this is the expected PSD for a low-pass RC filter, though we regard $b$ only as an empirical parameter describing changes in the functional form.

 We sweep laser power and observe the expected trend of cutoff frequency increasing with laser power (Fig.~\ref{fig:fig3}b).
 We note that the bandwidth reported here is not a hard cut-off; we are still able to detect attenuated responses beyond these frequencies.
 The frequency dependence we measure has some fine structure, observable as reproducible dips in the response; we attribute this to frequency-dependent transmission in the RF excitation line in our experiment.
-Optimizing the cables and electronics used removes these features (additional data shown in the Supplemental Information Figure S1).
+Optimizing the cables and electronics used removes these features (\cite{supp}).

 To further investigate the interplay of optical and microwave driving with the spin dynamics, we perform numerical simulations of the Lindblad master equation.
-For a set of experimentally informed parameters, we are able to recover not only the approximate bandwidth of our system, but we also observe a change in the exponent of Eq.~\ref{eq:bandwidth} (Fig.~\ref{fig:fig3}c, inset), as in our experiment (Figure S5).
+For a set of experimentally informed parameters, we are able to recover not only the approximate bandwidth of our system, but we also observe a change in the exponent of Eq.~\ref{eq:bandwidth} (Fig.~\ref{fig:fig3}c, inset), as in our experiment (Figure S8).
 As the laser excitation rate increases, the effective spin-lattice relaxation time (\emph{i.e.,} the average time we expect a spin to stay in a particular population state) decreases.
+To enable comparison between simulation and experiment, we define the saturation parameter $s$, which is defined in the simulations as the ratio of the excitation rate to the spontaneous emission rate: $s=k_{ex}/k_{em}$.
 This increases the effective bandwidth but comes at the cost of sensitivity; the fast optical pumping broadens the NV center linewidth, decreasing the sensitivity.